-Why camping may be the safest place outside your home -- A Message from RRM about the Coronavirus
+Why the campground may be the safest place outside your home -- A Message from Vista Recreation about COVID-19

-At RRM, the safety of our campers and employees is our uncompromising priority.
-We have been closely monitoring the Coronavirus (COVID-19) and we want our campers to know what steps we are taking to support you and your camping trip plans.
+The safety of our campers and employees is our uncompromising priority.
 We are dedicated to ensuring we maintain the cleanest facilities for the safety of our employees and visitors.

 If you wish to change your plans, we have always maintained a flexible cancellation or re-schedule policy; however, we believe camping is the safest place to be outside your home and we would love to see you out in the woods with us -- we will eagerly greet you with a hearty elbow-bump.